The Runaways: Potential reunion

 In 2010, Jett and Currie reunited to re-record the song "Cherry Bomb" for the video game Guitar Hero: Warriors of Rock.

-In a 2015 interview with WHMH-FM, Ford said that she decided against a possible reunion in the early '90s because "Nirvana was just kicking in, and it was really bad timing; it wouldn't have worked.
+In a 2015 interview with WHMH-FM, Ford said that she decided against a possible reunion in the early 1990s because "Nirvana was just kicking in, and it was really bad timing; it wouldn't have worked.
 People would have just turned their nose up at it."

-In December 2018, Ford said that a Runaways reunion would never happen and blamed Jett's manager Kenny Laguna as the reason saying "Joan Jett is very much in 'Joan Jett land,' I guess you could say.
-Will she ever come out of Joan Jett land?
-I don't think so.
-I think her manager controls that and it's really up to him and her.
-It seems to me like Joan Jett's manager just runs her life in every way, shape, or form.
-He's very controlling and he has a real problem with me.
-He has a real issue with me.
-He sees me as a threat, which is ridiculous, because she's like my sister and I love Joan.
-It's ridiculous, it's uncalled for, and it's caused a little bit of rivalry between her and I, which is totally uncalled for.
-It's his fault.
-The hard part is just trying to communicate with Joan without her manager involved.
-We had dinner a couple of years ago, what was supposed to be a girl's night out, and she brought her manager with her.
-So it's like, dude, answer the question.
-I'm trying to ask you a question.
-Are you interested in putting The Runaways back together?
-She never answered the question."
+In December 2018, Ford said that a Runaways reunion would never happen.

-Currie in May 2021 was asked about a reunion saying "I've played with all the girls individually, I've played with all of them — with Lita, with Joan, and, of course, with Sandy; I never did a show without her before she passed away.
+On May 12, 2021, Currie was asked about a reunion, to which she responded,I've played with all the girls individually; I've played with all of them—with Lita, with Joan, and, of course, with Sandy; I never did a show without her before she passed away.
 So I'm the only one that's actually played with all the members.
 Lita and Joan have a little bit of an issue, and that just seems to be the problem.
 Lita doesn't like Kenny.
 I wish they would get over it, honestly, but I don't think so.
 Kenny was my manager during the early stages of making Blvds Of Splendor.
 We were very good friends for 20 years.
-But then, unfortunately, with the record, with them holding up Blvds Of Splendor for 10 years, that kind of eroded my friendship with him a bit."
+But then, unfortunately, with the record, with them holding up Blvds Of Splendor for 10 years, that kind of eroded my friendship with him a bit.